 Near record low mortgage rates are causing many families to consider if now a good time to buy a home in Charleston, SC.
 Financial experts may advise waiting until you have enough money saved for a down payment, but that could be hard to accomplish for first time buyers.
 With today’s interest rates being so low and tempting, many people want to buy before the rates change.

-2016 mortgage rates in Charleston, SC have mostly hovered below 4%.
-But according to the National Association of Realtors, they may crawl up a bit, possibly reaching 4.5% by the end of the year.
+2019 mortgage rates in Charleston, SC have are hovering around 4.5%, but may crawl up a bit.
 Any hike in interest rates could change the housing market.
 The decision for many consumers is whether to buy now while mortgage rates are still low or risk an increase.
 Nobody knows for sure when the Federal Reserve will raise rates again, but if you are well-prepared, now may be the perfect time to buy a house in Charleston, SC.

 GETTING THE BEST MORTGAGE RATES